 On the third day, people swing on a swing.
 The higher they swing, the higher the trees would grow this year, the more they bear fruit.
 Also, people link their spiritual growth with this ritual.
 After all, on a swing, people swinging up high in the air, as though closer to the Gods.

 On the fourth day, husbands with all their family go to visit the mother-in-law.
 The mother-in-law prepares a mountain of blintzes and offers them to the guests.
 By tradition, the son-in-law should eat up all the blintzes and leave none.
-This ritual is meant to fill the man with power of the Sun, so that he could take care of his wife, please and appease her - the daughter of the hostess, the whole year through.
+This ritual is meant to fill the man with the power of the Sun so that he could take care of his wife, please and appease her – the daughter of the hostess, the whole year through.

 On the fifth day, mummers are out in the streets.
 They are dressed in crazy outfits, but each outfit portrays something that people want to bring in to the upcoming year.
 The outfits personify different spirits and angels who descend to Earth with spring.
 It is a good sign to treat a mummer with a blyn – spirits and men become friends and spirits would help overcome many troubles a man could encounter during the year.
 Scenes are played out on the squares with singing, dancing, and of course blintzes.

 On the sixth day, they build a snow fort.
 One group of people builds a wall of snow, defending with brooms and sticks, sweeping snow on the attackers and the other group would try to assault them and take over their snow fort or wall.
 The ones first to break through the wall would be the winner.
-The snow fort is a place where the Gods live.
+A snow fort is a place where the Gods live.
 This place is protected and not every person is allowed to get in.
 Only the most courageous, persistent and the pure in heart could break into the heavenly fortress.
 The brave one is honored with the favor of the Gods from whom he received good luck and protection.

 On the seventh and last day of Maslenitsa, the effigy made on the first day is burned.
-The Old Lady Winter goes away, and with her all the troubles, and warmth and joy come.
+The Old Lady Winter goes away, and with her, all the troubles, and warmth and joy come.

 (Text by my dear husband)